 Many years later, during my DELTA in the UK, my course tutor told our class during a session on behavior management, that once you raise your voice as a teacher, you’ve lost.
 Meaning that, students will either feel scared, angry or indifferent to you and your control has diminished because you have taken away whatever is fun and interesting about English, and made it a trial to suffer through.
 This stayed with me a long time.

 Positive reinforcement is a very effective method of classroom management.
-The crux of positive reinforcement is that by rewarding good behavior and ignoring (yes, hard to believe and suffer, but necessary) bad behavior, teachers will be able to change learners’ behavior for the better by conditioning them to respond in a specific way.
+The crux of positive reinforcement is that by rewarding good behaviour and ignoring (yes, hard to believe and suffer, but necessary) bad behavior, teachers will be able to change learners’ behavior for the better by conditioning them to respond in a specific way.
 The reason why is simple, it builds confidence and rapport.
 When a learner feels confident and happy, they generally respond by showing the desired behavior.
 It took me many years of teaching learners of all levels and ages to build up a bank of techniques that works.
 There are a few things to consider first.

 What a lower primary aged child will respond to well, such as stickers or gold stars, they will not have the same effect on a college student.
 The key is knowing what is suitable and appropriate for the learners’ ages (and run it by a fellow teacher or principal first to make sure it’s acceptable).
 No, candy is never a good one for small children (allergies, etc).